Pole Dancing Saved My Life

 And the people I’ve met along the way—pure magic.
 A wild, beautiful, loving community that has held space for me, lifted me, and shown me what it means to be seen—and to take up space without apology.

-In a moment when my trust was frayed, they helped me slowly build it back up.
+In a moment when my trust was frayed, they helped me slowly rebuild it.

 So here’s to every bruise.
 Every spin.
 Every fall.
 Every rise.